-EcoCooling Direct Evaporative Cooling and Free Cooling Solutions
+EcoCooling Direct Evaporative and Free Cooling Data Centre Cooling Solutions

 The use of electricity in the IT sector has both financial and environmental significance.
 Many data centres consume as much electricity in their cooling systems as in their servers.
 This has both cost and power availability implications.
 It is believed the IT sector has a bigger carbon footprint than air travel and consumes over 5% of the developed world’s electricity.
 Many operators want to reduce their impact on the environment by consuming less energy.

-An EcoCooling system can reduce your IT or data centre cooling costs by up to 90%, comply with ASHRAE 9.9 and produce a PUE (Power Usage Effectiveness) of under 1.1.
+An EcoCooling direct evapoative cooling system can reduce your IT or data centre cooling costs by up to 90%, comply with ASHRAE 9.9 and produce a PUE (Power Usage Effectiveness) of under 1.1.

-In colder climates such as the Nordics and Arctic circle, where ambient temperatures never exceed 25°C, fresh air can be used all year round to cool a data centre.
+In very cold climates such as the Nordics and Arctic circle, where ambient temperatures never exceed 25°C, fresh air can be used all year round to cool a data centre.
 This is called free cooling and EcoCooling’s ECV range is designed specifically to exploit these climates to achieve world-class levels of efficiency without the need for supplementary cooling.
-However, in temperate climates, such and the UK and across Europe, where free cooling alone cannot meet the required internal conditions, supplementary cooling is required on the hotter days.
-EcoCooling uses direct evaporative cooling in their products and systems as an energy efficient and reliable alternative to refrigeration.
+However, in warmer conditions, or when IT equipment requires cooler inlet temperatures, free cooling alone cannot meet the required internal conditions, supplementary cooling is required on the hotter days.
+EcoCooling uses direct evaporative cooling in their products and systems as an energy efficient and reliable alternative to refrigeration for data centre cooling

-Standard external CREC® system: 60kW module with EcoCooling large WetBox:
+Standard external CREC® system: 60kW evaporative cooling module for data centres:

 The EcoCooling CREC® control system operates the EcoCoolers in different modes depending on the ambient conditions, systems can be controlled using both humidity and temperature parameters.
 These modes maximise the EcoCoolers’ efficiency and performance and are tuned during the commissioning process for individual facilities: